aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 Importer Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^

-Improvers consume data produced by importers, thus it is important to familiarize yourself with :ref:`Importer Prerequisites <tutorial_add_a_new_importer_prerequisites>`
+Improvers consume data produced by importers, and thus it is important to familiarize yourself with :ref:`Importer Prerequisites <tutorial_add_a_new_importer_prerequisites>`.

 Inference
 ^^^^^^^^^^^

 Inferences express the contract between the improvers and the improve runner framework.
-An inference is supposed to contain data points about a vulnerability without any uncertainties, which means, one inference will target one vulnerability with the specific relevant affected and fixed packages (in the form of `PackageURLs <https://github.com/package-url/packageurl-python>`_) There is no notion of version ranges here, all package versions must be explicitly specified.
+An inference is intended to contain data points about a vulnerability without any uncertainties, which means that one inference will target one vulnerability with the specific relevant affected and fixed packages (in the form of `PackageURLs <https://github.com/package-url/packageurl-python>`_).
+There is no notion of version ranges here: all package versions must be explicitly specified.

-Because this concrete relationship is hardly available anywhere on the upstream, we have to *infer* these values, thus the name.
+Because this concrete relationship is rarely available anywhere upstream, we have to *infer* these values, thus the name.
-As infering something is not always perfect, an Inference also comes with a confidence score.
+As inferring something is not always perfect, an Inference also comes with a confidence score.

 Improver
 ^^^^^^^^^